-Any natural person or legal entity that relies on a Valid OV SSL Certificate issued by TunTrust CA. Relying Parties are responsible for verifying the validity of the Certificates.
+A Relying party is any natural person or legal entity that relies on a Valid OV SSL Certificate issued by TunTrust CA. Relying Parties are responsible for verifying the validity of the Certificates.

 To verify the validity of a Certificate, Relying Parties can refer to the CRL or OCSP response.
 The locations of the CRL distribution point and OCSP responder are detailed within the Certificate.